shalikadulaj/IoT-Mini-Project-1/README.md

 ## AWS Dynamodb

 AWS DynamoDB, a fully managed NoSQL database, we are using this for storing alert data.
 With seamless scalability and low-latency access, DynamoDB ensures reliable and fast retrieval of alert information.
 Its flexible schema accommodates evolving data needs, making it a robust solution for storing and retrieving dynamic alert data.

- AWS DynamoDB, a fully managed NoSQL database, we are using this for storing alert data.
-With seamless scalability and low-latency access, DynamoDB ensures reliable and fast retrieval of alert information.
-Its flexible schema accommodates evolving data needs, making it a robust solution for storing and retrieving dynamic alert data.

 **Create rule for ingesting alert data into dynamoDB**